skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 First you will create an IAM role for the webadmins (Initially this role will trust your own AWS account but in the **Verify** phase you will configure it to trust the other team's account.):

-* Use the following JSON to create a file name trustpolicy1 for the trust (assume role) policy:
+* Use the following JSON to create a file name trustpolicy1 for the trust (assume role) policy (you can use Nano or your preferred text editor):
 	`{ "Version": "2012-10-17", "Statement": { "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::Account_ID:root"}, "Action": "sts:AssumeRole" } }`
 * Create the webadmin role:
 `aws iam create-role --role-name webadmins --assume-role-policy-document file://trustpolicy1`